The-going/evlproject/content/core/user-api/_index.md

 To sum up, the lifetime of an EVL application usually looks like this:

-1. When a new process is initializing, a regular thread - often the `main()` one - invokes routines from the C library in order to get common resources, like opening files, allocating memory buffers and so on.
+1. When a new process initializes, a regular thread - often the `main()` one - invokes routines from the C library in order to get common resources, like opening files, allocating memory buffers and so on.
 At some point later on, this thread calls [evl_attach_self()]({{<